opensearch-project/project-website/_posts/2023-10-28-optimize-refresh-interval.markdown

 <img src="/assets/media/blog-images/2023-10-28-optimize-refresh-interval/manual_refresh_2.png" alt="manual refresh"/>{: .img-fluid }

-You have the option to disable automatic refreshes prior to initiating a known write-intensive workload, and then manually trigger a refresh upon its completion.
+You have the option to disable automatic refreshes prior to initiating a known write-intensive workload and then manually trigger a refresh upon its completion.
 For instance, if you're uploading new data to OpenSearch daily through a batch process, it might be beneficial to disable automatic refreshes just before the batch process begins.
 After the process concludes, you can manually initiate a refresh.

 ## Conclusion and other resources
 Modifying the default refresh interval to strike a balance between the speed at which new documents become searchable and the CPU and I/O costs of the refresh operation can enhance OpenSearch performance.
 While a shorter refresh interval, which implies more frequent refreshes, allows documents to become searchable more rapidly post-indexing, it does so at the expense of increased resource utilization.